 Call your Police Department for proper disposal instructions.

 Fire extinguishers are considered hazardous because their contents are under pressure.
 Units manufactured prior to 1984 may contain dangerous chemicals.
-Disposal options include:
+All HRMC member Towns take empty household fire extinguishers for recycling.
+Other disposal and recycling options include:

 - Businesses & property managers can contact their fire control service provider.

-For the proper disposal of U.S. flags no longer in usable condition, contact the American Legion, the Veterans of Foreign Wars (VFW), civic groups, or Scout Troops.
+For the proper disposal of U.S. flags no longer in usable condition, contact the American Legion, the Veterans of Foreign Wars (VFW), civic groups, senior centers or Scout troops.

 Furniture in good condition can be sold or donated for reuse.
-The Salvation Army provides pick-up of furniture in good condition .
-Getting rid of mattresses & box springs can be difficult, as most charities & many communities don’t handle them.
+Donating mattresses & box springs can be difficult, as most charities don’t accept them.
 When you purchase a new mattress, ask the retailer to take back and recycle the old one.
-The Town of Williamsburg serves as the HRMC regional collection center for recycling mattresses for HRMC member-Town communities for a fee.
+Some transfer stations in western MA accept mattresses for recycling; fees apply.

 Since glass does not degrade, a bottle thrown in a landfill today would still be around in the year 3000.
 That's why it's so important to recycle any glass food or beverage container.
 In addition to saving landfill space, recycling saves energy.
 For example, recycling one glass bottle saves enough energy to light a 100-watt bulb for four hours.
 Any clear, green, or brown glass bottle which held a food or beverage and is smaller than 2 gallons can be recycled.
 Empty and rinse; discard caps in trash.
 Labels and neck rings are okay, as they can be sorted out at the recycling facility.